sanjeevkomma/DevOps/Kubernetes.md

 * Kubernetes Cluster = A set of nodes that run containerized applications
 * Helmsman ( Kubernetes Logo ) = A person who steers a ship or boat
 * kubectl = Kube Controller
+* Pull the Image
+* Create the Container
+* Start the Container

 # Commands